elialm/ecgc-firmware/Gen4/doc/uart_debug.md

 Write to the control register.

 **Arguments:**
-The value to which the control register is set.
+The single byte to which the control register is set.
 Read-only bits will be ignored.
 For future compatibility and consistency sake, these bits should always be set to `'0'`.